-Mexican Independence Day is not Cinco de Mayo, as most Americans believe, it is actually on September 16, or Dieciseis de Septiembre in Spanish.
-If you're visiting Los Angeles in September, which has a Hispanic population of nearly five million, you'll find plenty of ways to celebrate Mexico's independence, as well as the liberation of several other Central and South American countries.
+Mexican Independence Day is not Cinco de Mayo, as most Americans believe.
+Instead, it is on September 16, or Dieciseis de Septiembre in Spanish.
+If you're visiting Los Angeles in September, which has a Hispanic population of nearly 5 million, you'll find plenty of ways to celebrate Mexico's independence, as well as the liberation of several other Central and South American countries.

 Fiesta Patrias in Santa Ana

 On September 15 and 16, 2019, join the city of Santa Ana for one of the largest celebrations of Mexican Independence in the United States, Fiesta Patrias.
 Events and activities for the two-day festival take place in and around the Santa Ana Civic Stadium and include over 50 vendors serving up traditional Mexican food on Flower Street, two stages featuring music and dance performances, and a street fair and carnival that attracts over 200,000 visitors each year.

 You also won't want to miss El Grito Ceremony on Saturday night, which is celebrated in remembrance of the Mexican priest Miguel Hidalgo, who called on residents of the town of Dolores to rise up against the Spaniards on the night of September 15, 1810, sparking the final battle that won Mexico its independence.

 The annual celebration of Mexican Independence Day at Olvera Street Plaza includes live music, dancing, carnival games and rides, and exhibit booths at El Pueblo de Los Angeles Historical Monument.
 Know as the birthplace of Los Angeles, El Pueblo is a great place to celebrate the Hispanic heritage of the city.